 - 1 cup mung bean sprouts

-- 8 ounces rice stick noodles or fettuccine pasta
+- 8 oz rice noodles or fettuccine pasta

 - reserved pasta water

-1) Combine tamarind paste (or lime juice if you don’t have tamarind paste) with fish sauce, honey, and rice vinegar in a small pan over medium heat until honey gets really soft and all ingredients are mixed.
-Mix in red pepper flakes
+- In a small pan, combine tamarind paste (or lime juice if you don’t have tamarind paste) with fish sauce, honey, and rice vinegar over medium heat until honey gets really soft and all ingredients are mixed.
+Mix in red pepper flakes.

-2) Heat 3 tablespoons of peanut oil in a large skillet over medium heat, add chopped green onions, garlic and cook for 2-3 minutes.
+- In a large skillet, heat 3 tablespoons of peanut oil over medium heat, add chopped green onions, garlic and cook for 2-3 minutes.
 Add eggs and scramble them until just done.
-Add shrimp and bean sprouts – continue cooking for 1-2 minutes, just until shrimp begins to turn red.
+Add shrimp and bean sprouts – continue cooking for 1-2 minutes, just until shrimp turns red.

 - In the mean time, cook pasta or noodles according to package instructions.
 Drain but do reserve a good amount of cooked pasta water.